 And Strange New Worlds offers “Strange New Takes on Familiar Old Characters,” in a more episodic format, to shore up the base of traditional Trekkies.

-My youngest had little interest in Star Trek, but when I started to watch Season 2 of Lower Decks, he was intrigued, and we went back and watched Season 1 together first.
+My youngest had little interest in Star Trek, but when I started to watch Season 2 of Lower Decks on its debut, he was intrigued, and we went back and watched Season 1 together first.
 Even though the series has tons of Easter Eggs and in-jokes for folks who’ve seen almost every Star Trek episode, it is usually accessible to new fans, too.

 Photo credit: StarTrek.com